noec764/erpnext/docs/dooks/regional/france/local_overrides.md

 <!-- add-breadcrumbs -->
 # Sales and Payment Transactions

-In order to be compliant with the latest finance law applicable to POS software, Dooks automatically registers all sales and payment transactions in a chained log.
+In order to be compliant with the latest finance law applicable to POS software, Dokie automatically registers all sales and payment transactions in a chained log.

 If your country is set to "France", the deletion of sales and payment transactions will also not be permitted, even if the appropriate permissions are given to the user.

-Please note that Dooks is not yet fully compliant with the 2016 Finance Law.
+Please note that Dokie is not yet fully compliant with the 2016 Finance Law.

 # Chained log Report